winitzki/CocoaJoin/README.md

 This is version 0.2.
 Right now, the operational semantics of join calculus is fully implemented.

 The CocoaJoin version 0.2 was tested on two few examples: synchronous and asynchronous counters.
-In addition, the "dining philosophers" problem is implemented with a barebones GUI.
+In addition, the "dining philosophers" problem is implemented with a spartan GUI for 5 philosophers.

 In the future, I might look into more features such as: